Antarctida/box/README.md

 ### Installing the Vagrant Box

+Before launching your Homestead environment, you must install VirtualBox, or VMWare as well as Vagrant.
+All of these software packages provide easy-to-use visual installers for all popular operating systems.

-Once VirtualBox and Vagrant have been installed, you should add the `phalconphp/xenial64` box to your Vagrant installation using the following command in your terminal.
+Once VirtualBox/VMWare and Vagrant have been installed, you should add the `phalconphp/xenial64` box to your Vagrant installation using the following command in your terminal.
 It will take a few minutes to download the box, depending on your Internet connection speed: